SujithaMathew/Amazon/README.md

+Installation:
-Installation: 1.You need to have Java 8 JDK installed along with maven.
+1.You need to have Java 8 JDK installed along with maven.
 2.To run the tests locally with Chrome, install ChromeDriver and add its location to your system PATH.
-3.Install Eclipse for write and run the test scripts.4.
-Add Cucumber eclipse plugin in eclipse
+3.Install Eclipse for write and run the test scripts.
+4. Add Cucumber eclipse plugin in eclipse

 Technology/Framework Used:Java, JUnit, Selenium, Maven,Cucumber Framework Used: Page Object Model